mseneque/initme-and-push/README.md

   listed in the names file.

   The usfullness of this is when you have a whole bunch of old projects that you want to push up on to your GitHub account and don't want to painstakingly add them all manually.

+The file must be ran in the parent directory to your project folders.

 To use this the usage is
 ```bash